Fiserv/tenants-doc/writing.standards.md

 Example:

-  *  On the home screen, tap **Orders**.
+&emsp;* On the home screen, tap **Orders**.
-  *  Click the **Inventory** tab to add modifiers.
+&emsp;* Click the **Inventory** tab to add modifiers.
-  *  Select the **Approved** checkbox.
+&emsp;* Select the **Approved** checkbox.
-  *  Select **Yes**.
+&emsp;* Select **Yes**.

 * Values when followed by a definition.

 Example:

 Values:

-  * **A** = Active
+&emsp;* **A** = Active
-  * **C** = Closed
+&emsp;* **C** = Closed
-  * **R** = Rejected
+&emsp;* **R** = Rejected

 **Italics**—Use italics formatting, `<i>` or `_`

 1. Variable text, such as folder names or ID values that are different for each user.

 2. Text references to exact headings and titles unless they're part of a link.

 3. Mathematical variables and version variables.
 Example: x + y = 3, version 1.4.x.

 4. Words that are offset from the meaning of your sentence.
 Example: Search for Query tables on the Microsoft website.

 5. Error messages as they display on the UI.
 Example: Error message—Invalid input value—indicates the value you entered is unable to generate a certificate.

 <div class="row" style="text-align:left;" markdown=1><img src="./images/red-x-graphic.png"  width="40"/></div>

 1. Avoid unnecessary font formatting.
 Use regular text and bold only in text.

 2. Don't use underlines.

 3. Don't force line breaks or hard returns within sentences and paragraphs.
 Line breaks may not work well in resized windows or with enlarged text.

 4. Avoid use of exclamation marks, quotation marks, and question marks, and semicolons.

 5. For more details, including command line formats, see the Formatting Guidelines document.

 [Back to top](#writing-standards)